intersystems-ru/zlibisc/README.md

 # zlibisc
-Leveraging code from other languages: zlib
+Leveraging code from other languages for InterSystems platforms.

 # Intro